Handlebody-knots obtained by tangle replacement: Tangle replacement on

-If $A,A'$ are characteristic annuli of $\Compl{V_\tau}$, then every annulus can be isotoped away from $A\cup A'$; the claim thus follows.

-If at least one of $A,A'$ is non-characteristic, then by \cite{Wan:24ii} (see also \cite{KodOzaWan:25}), one and exactly one of the following happens: the JSJ-decomposition of $\Compl{V_\tau}$ admits \begin{itemize} \item an admissible Seifert fibered solid torus that meets $\partial V_\tau$ at two components, \item an admissible I-bundle over a once-punctured M\"obius band, or \item an admissible I-bundle over a once-punctured Klein bottle. \end{itemize} In the first two cases, $\Compl{V_\tau}$ admits at least two characteristic annuli and hence, there always exists an essential annulus non-isotopic to $A,A'$ and disjoint from $A\cup A'$.
+Suppose $A_\ast,A_n$ are characteristic annuli of $\Compl{V_\alpha}$.
+Then every annulus can be isotoped away from $A_\ast\cup A_n$, and thus the claim.
+If at least one of $A_\ast,A_n$ is not characteristic, then by \cite{Wan:24ii} (see also \cite{KodOzaWan:25i}), one and exactly one of the following happens: the JSJ-decomposition of $\Compl{V_\alpha}$ admits \begin{itemize} \item an admissible Seifert fibered solid torus that meets $\partial V_\tau$ at two components, \item an admissible I-bundle over a once-punctured M\"obius band, or \item an admissible I-bundle over a once-punctured Klein bottle. \end{itemize} In the first two cases, $\Compl{V_\alpha}$ admits at least two characteristic annuli and hence, there always exists an essential annulus not isotopic to $A_\ast$ and $A_n$ and disjoint from them.
 In the third case, the unique characteristic annulus $A_c$ cannot be the frontier of a regular neighborhood of some M\"obius band since its slope is never a half integer by \cite{KodOzaWan:25i}.
-The claim follows by taking $A''=A_c$.
+Take $A=A_c$.
+Then the claim follows.